-(a) COBRA Continuation Coverage for Terminated Employees.
+(a) COBRA Continuation Coverage for Qualifying Dependent.

-A Qualified Beneficiary who is a Covered Employee may elect COBRA Continuation Coverage, at his own expense, if his participation under the Plan would terminate as a result of either of the following Qualifying Events: termination of employment (other than for gross misconduct) or reduction of hours of employment with the Employer.
+Subject to Section 11.5, a Qualified Beneficiary who is a Qualifying Dependent of a Covered Retiree may elect COBRA Continuation Coverage, at his own expense, if his participation under the Plan would terminate as a result of a Qualifying Event.

-(b) COBRA Continuation Coverage for Qualifying Dependent.
+(b) Enrollment for COBRA Continuation Coverage.